 &lt;sup>4 An encounter is a professional contact between a patient and a practitioner vested with responsibility for diagnosing, evaluating, and treating the patient's condition.
-Encounters occur in both the outpatient and inpatient setting.
+Encounters occur in both the outpatient and inpatient settings, however, all workload for this clinic has been reported under the parent facility.